On the continuity of Weil-Petersson volumes of the moduli space weighted points on the projective line: Introduction

 where $d = (d_1, ..., d_n)$ is a weight vector.
 This compact space parametrizes configurations of points in $\mathbb{P}^1$ which carry canonical metrics.
 Indeed, when $\sum_{i=1}^n d_i = 2,$ it parametrizes flat metrics (with cone angle) thanks to the work of \cite{Th98}, \cite{DeliMosto}.
 When $\sum_{i=1}^n d_i < 2,$ by works of Li in \cite{LX14} and Fujita in \cite{Fuji19b}, the latter moduli space is actually a Fano K-moduli space, parametrizing K-polystable Fano pairs (positive constant curvature metric).
 Finally, when $\sum_{i=1}^n d_i = 2 + \epsilon,$ and generic then it is a Hasset/KSBA type moduli space (\cite[Theorem 5.5.2]{Ale15}, \cite[Theorem 1.5]{Ale08}) of constant negative curvature metric.

 Volumes of $M_d$ have been computed in many works, via localisation by \cite{Man08}, \cite{Ta01}, \cite{Khoi05}, \cite{Mar00}, using the isomorphism with the moduli space of polygons.
-The correspondence between the Weil-Petersson volume and the degree of the CM line bundle it is shown in \cite{LWX15} in the absolute case, and the latter result is extended in the log case in \cite{Tam20}.
+The correspondence between the Weil-Petersson volume and the degree of the CM line bundle it is shown, for the Fano case, in \cite{LWX15} in the absolute case, and the latter result is extended in the log case in \cite{Tam20}.\\

-In this work we will prove the following
+In this work we will prove the following: